chvieira2/housing_crawler/README.md

-Housing_crawler was created by [Carlos H. Vieira e Vieira](https://github.com/chvieira2).
+Housing_crawler was created by [chvieira2](https://github.com/chvieira2).
 This webscrapper was designed to parse through wg-gesucht.de search pages and save ads as .csv files.

 ## How to use it
 1) Download this repository.